Constructive Canonicity of Inductive Inequalities: Constructive canonicity

 \item A $\mathcal{L}_{\mathrm{LE}}^+$formula is \emph{syntactically closed} if all occurrences of nominals, $f^\sharp_i$ for any $f\in \mathcal{F}_n$ with $\varepsilon_f(i)=\partial$, $g_i^{\flat}$ for any $g\in \mathcal{G}_n$ with $\varepsilon_g(i)=1$, $\blacktriangleleft_{f}$ for any $f\in \mathcal{F}_r$ with $\varepsilon_f=\partial$, $\Diamondblack_{g}$ for any $g\in \mathcal{G}_r$ with $\varepsilon_g=1$ are negative, and all occurrences of co-nominals, $f^\sharp_i$ for any $f\in \mathcal{F}_n$ with $\varepsilon_f(i)=1$, $g_i^{\flat}$ for any $g\in \mathcal{G}_n$ with $\varepsilon_g(i)=\partial$, $\blacktriangleright_{g}$ for any $g\in \mathcal{G}_r$ with $\varepsilon_g=\partial$, and $\blacksquare_{f}$ $f\in \mathcal{F}_r$ with $\varepsilon_f=1$ are positive. \end{enumerate} A $\mathcal{L}_{\mathrm{LE}}^+$formula which is both syntactically open and syntactically closed is called \emph{syntactically clopen}.

-A system $S$ of $\mathcal{L}_\mathrm{LE}^{+}$-inequalities is {\em compact-appropriate} if the left-hand side of each non-pure inequality in $S$ is syntactically closed and the right-hand side of each non-pure inequality in $S$ is syntactically open. \end{definition}
+A system $S$ of $\mathcal{L}_\mathrm{LE}^{+}$-inequalities is {\em compact-appropriate} if the left-hand side of each non-pure inequality in $S$ is syntactically closed and the right-hand side of each non-pure inequality in $S$ is syntactically open. \end{defi}